 The mention of frogs in the mouths of the False Prophet and the other beasts represents unclean spirits or demonic influences.
 This imagery draws upon the biblical symbolism of frogs as unclean animals associated with impurity and deceit.

-The white cloud symbolizes the glory and majesty of Christ's coming, as well as his authority over the heavens and the earth.
+The white cloud symbolises the glory and majesty of Christ's coming, as well as his authority over the heavens and the earth.
 The golden crown signifies his sovereignty and kingship as the ruler of all creation.

-The depiction of the Whore sitting on a scarlet beast with seven heads and ten horns symbolizes the alliance between spiritual and political powers that oppose God's kingdom.
+The depiction of the Whore sitting on a scarlet beast with seven heads and ten horns symbolises the alliance between spiritual and political powers that oppose God's kingdom.
 The Whore's opulent attire and luxurious adornments represent the seductive allure of worldly wealth and power, which leads people astray from true worship of God.

-The casting of a millstone into the sea by a mighty angel represents the finality and inevitability of Babylon's destruction, as well as the certainty of divine judgment upon all who oppose God's kingdom.
+The casting of a millstone into the sea by a mighty angel represents the finality and inevitability of Babylon's destruction, as well as the certainty of divine judgement upon all who oppose God's kingdom.

-The eyes aflame suggest the penetrating gaze of divine judgment, as Christ sees and knows all things.
+The eyes aflame suggest the penetrating gaze of divine judgement, as Christ sees and knows all things.
 The many crowns on his head signify his sovereignty and authority over all earthly powers and kingdoms.

 The inscription on his thigh, "King of Kings, Lord of Lords," declares Christ's supreme authority and rulership over all creation.